-When you buy a cup of coffee from your favourite coffee shop, do you know what types of coffee beans you’re getting?
-Once you start experiencing with different types of coffee it will become easier to distinguish taste and you’ll have an idea what’s in your cup of brew without having to ask.
+When you buy a cup of coffee from your favorite coffee shop, do you know what types of coffee beans you’re getting?
+Once you start experiencing different types of coffee it will become easier to distinguish taste and you’ll have an idea what’s in your cup of brew without having to ask.

 An easier way to find out is to ask your Barista but some coffee shops don’t outrightly disclose the type of coffee beans they use for their different coffee drinks.

 Or if you bought a pack of coffee you can check the packaging contents but often that’s not enough information to give you an answer.